 A. These events illustrate the city’s livability when people drive less.
+They showcase how streets can be used for people (not just vehicles).
 They present opportunities for affordable, healthy outings in city neighborhoods and encourage neighbors to shop at local businesses.

 Q. How will people who live on the affected streets get to and from their homes?

 A. Events should not prevent access to homes, although transit routes may be altered during this time.
 We appreciate your patience.

 Q. What if there is an emergency?